 Bonifacio Trial House

 The Roderico Reyes Ancestral Home, popularly known as Bonifacio Trial House, is a historically significant place in Maragondon, Cavite, Philippines.
 This ancestral house served as a military court where Andres Bonifacio and his brother Procopio were tried for sedition and treason after refusing to accept the Philippine Revolutionary Government headed by the newly minted president, Emilio Aguinaldo.
 Today, this house has been turned into a museum called Ang Museo ng Paglilitis ni Andres Bonifacio to commemorate Andres Bonifacio’s trial that took place in this house.
 The entrance fee to explore the Bonifacio Trial House is 50 Php, and people may visit the museum from 8 AM to 4 PM daily except for Mondays.
-If you want to learn more about the Philippines’ rich history, the Bonifacio Trail House is the place to be.
+If you want to learn more about the Philippines’ rich history, the Bonifacio Trial House is the place to be.

 Dasmariñas Catholic Church